planethouki/nem2-test-dapps-wallet/README.md

 ##### Parameters

+It expects AggregateTransaction(Bonded/Complete), but if you enter anything else, it will return the meaningless result of signing the transaction hash.

-1. `String` - unsigned transaction payload (Even if it's signed, ignore it, so I expect it to be signed with a one-time account)
+1. `String` - transaction payload
 1. `String` - message for signing popup

 ##### Returns